silitics/rugix/README.md

 While these tools are designed two work seamlessly together, **they can be used independently**.
 By providing a unified and efficient modern development workflow, **Rugix enables better results at a lower cost**.
+If you prefer [Yocto](https://www.yoctoproject.org) over Rugix Bakery, we also provide open-source [Yocto layers for Rugix](https://github.com/silitics/meta-rugix/).

 [**Get started today!
 Build your first system and deploy an update, all in under 30 minutes!**](https://rugix.org/docs/getting-started) 🚀